survivejs/webpack-book/manuscript/output/01_targets.md

 ### Web Workers

 The *webworker* target will wrap your application as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-Using web workers is useful if you want to execute computation outside of the main thread of the application without slowing down the user interface.
+Using web workers is valuable if you want to execute computation outside of the main thread of the application without slowing down the user interface.
 There are a couple of limitations you should be aware of:

 * You cannot use webpack’s hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.